-However, the best advice is that if you are carrying a balance on a card – or if you have trouble paying your bills on time – you really shouldn’t be shopping around for a rewards credit card.
+If, however, you are carrying a balance on a card – or if you have trouble paying your bills on time – you really shouldn’t be shopping around for a rewards credit card.

 But if you transferred your balance to a balance transfer card with a promotional rate of 0% APR for 12 months and a 3% balance transfer fee, you could pay off your balance in 12 months by making payments of $172 per month.

-You won’t pay interest on that balance, but you will pay immediate interest on any other charges.
-So, you won’t earn rewards on that balance.
+You won’t pay interest on that balance, but you will pay immediate interest on any other charges, unless your card also has a 0% introductory APR on purchases.

 If you are dead-set on earning rewards, you might want to separate the cards that have balances with those that have rewards.
 In other words, don’t try to earn rewards with cards on which you carry balances, because you will pay interest on those charges.